 You’ve got this.
 And if you’re still overwhelmed, maybe make some tea (or pour a glass of wine), pull out the sticky notes, and start grouping people by vibes.
 That’s how I would do it, anyway.

-Want help planning a micro wedding or elopement that feels true to you?
-I specialize in all-inclusive wedding photography packages for small celebrations in Michigan—with planning support baked right in.
+Want help planning your Michigan or destination wedding or elopement that feels true to you?
+I specialize in all-inclusive wedding photography packages for all size celebrations in Michigan.

 Let’s chat—I’m here to help you make it all feel easy.